 This soup has an estimated 45 grams of carbs per serving and 12 grams of fiber, or 33 net carbs.

 Yes!
-White beans, like all beans, are heart healthy.
+White beans, like all beans, are heart-healthy.
 They're packed with fiber and a healthy source of protein.
 They're high in potassium, which helps to lower high blood pressure.
-In fact, the American Heart Association recommends eating beans on the regular.
+In fact, the American Heart Association recommends eating beans regularly.
+Check out this article, The Health Wonders of Beans, to learn more about this nutritional powerhouse.

-Cannellini beans are a white kidney bean commonly used in Italian cooking.
-Cannellini beans are also great to add to simple pasta marinara.
+Cannellini beans are a white kidney beans commonly used in Italian cooking.
+Cannellini beans are also great to add to simple pasta marinara, and can also be found in our vegan mushroom pasta recipe.

 This soup stores well in a covered container in the refrigerator for up to four days.
 It's also a meal-prep favorite and can be frozen for up to 4 months.
 To reheat from frozen, either microwave at a lower setting or thaw in the refrigerator and reheat on the stove.